jianlianggao/course-intro-to-git/README.md

 * **main branches**
     * master
-    * develop
+    * develop (*e.g.,* often named as dev)

+The two main branches are held by the central repository with an infinite lifetime.
+The *master* branch is mainly for keeping stable and ready to release product.
+All intermediate changes should not be operated in *master* branch.
+The develop (*dev*) branch or supporting branches (as shown below) are recommended to use.
+When the source code in the *dev* branch reaches a stable point, all the changes need to be merged back into the *master* branch and then added a tag with a release number.
+Please try.

 ![main branches](images/main-branches.png)

 * **supporting branches**
     * feature branches (*e.g.*, feature/xxx)
     * release branches (*e.g.*, release-x.x)
-    * hotfix branches (*e.g.*, hotfix-x.x)
+    * hotfix branches (like release branches *e.g.*, hotfix-x.x)

 ![supporint branches](images/supporting-branches.png)

+For simplicity, we only talk about *feature* branch here.

-Feature branches normally merge into dev branch.
+A *feature* branche usually branches off from the *dev* branch and therefore normally merges into the *dev* branch.
 Let's try.

 For your reference, a recommended comprehensive branch naming model is like: